 Absent climate change, the Duwamish Valley community faces high exposure to pollution, including from the Duwamish River, heavy industry, three highways, and two airport flight paths.
-The survey results indicate that environmental and climate hazards are a high priority for community members, who are deeply concerned about air pollution, including worsened air quality from wildfires, extreme heat, and flooding.
+The survey results indicate that environmental and climate hazards are a high priority for community members, who are deeply concerned about air pollution, including worsened air quality from wildfires, extreme heat, and flooding from storms and sea level rise.